keploy/community-blog/clv1xlbx9000w07l64ig660vh.md

 Additionally, if a function becomes too complex, it's a sign that it may be doing too much.
 In such cases, it's beneficial to split the function into smaller, more manageable pieces with clearly defined responsibilities.
 This simplifies both the function itself and its associated test cases.

+### Prallel execution of test cases

+While all of above tests run very quickly, there is no reason that we shouldn't make use of `t.Parallel`.
+By adding this to each test, we can run all the tests that specify `t.Parallel` at the same time in parallel, provided they don't share state or dependencies.

 ## Conclusion

 Table driven tests are a popular model for testing in Go and a clear improvement to traditional testing of one function per case.
 As it offers a convenient way to test functions with various inputs.
 Since, the approach of "table" are easy and better to scale, most language testing frameworks have adopted some concept of dataprovider.